IsaakAsimov/post-system-simulator/README.md

 # Post System simulator

 A Post System is a rewriting system that can simulate a Post Machine.
-Where, a Post Machine is a mathematical model of computation that manipulates sequences of symbols in different states.
-Just like a Turing machine manipulates a tape.
+A Post Machine is a mathematical model of computation that manipulates sequences of symbols in different states.
+Much like a Turing machine manipulates a tape.
-In fact Post Machines are equivalent to Turing machines, in terms of what is possible to do with them.
+In fact Post Machines are equivalent to Turing machines, in terms of what is possible to do with them, because both are Turing complete.

 A Post System is not exactly the same that a Post Machine.
 The difference is that a Post System doesn't care about states, it just cares about words.